stackrox/stackrox/README.md

 # Also uses the admin credentials from your last deployment via deploy.sh
 $ roxcurl /v1/metadata

-# Run quickstyle checks, faster than roxs' "make style"
+# Run quickstyle checks, faster than stackrox's "make style"
 $ quickstyle

 # The workflow repository includes some tools for supporting